 Ontario Fall Prevention Collaborative

 In Ontario, fall prevention initiatives for older adults, vary in their scope, approach, implementation and measurement of outcomes.
 The heterogeneous, fragmented nature of fall prevention efforts makes it difficult to ascertain what interventions are working, how interventions can be improved and where a greater investment of resources or an increased level of coordination and collaboration between key stakeholders is required to maximize impact (Dr. Brian Hyndman, 2018).
-ONF facilitates ongoing meetings for the Ontario Fall Prevention Collaborative Working Group, a multi-sectoral group that is committed to working towards a more integrated, systems-based approach to falls To support the working group with the formation of a common agenda and to build a strategic path toward a system-wide approach, a group of key actors from various agencies, networks and organizations, were invited to weigh in on recommended next steps and priority setting.
-They met in Toronto in fall 2018 with representation from:
+ONF facilitates ongoing meetings for the Ontario Fall Prevention Collaborative, a multi-sectoral group that is committed to working towards a more integrated, systems-based approach to fall prevention.
+To support the Collaborative with the formation of a common agenda and to build a strategic path toward a system-wide approach, a group of key actors from various agencies, networks and organizations, were invited to a meeting in Toronto in November 2018 to weigh in on recommended next steps and priority setting.

 Preventing Fall-Related Injuries among Older Adults in Ontario

-The Ontario Fall Prevention Collaborative has collectively developed a position paper, An Integrated Approach to Preventing Fall-Related Injuries among Older Adults in Ontario to identify the impact of fall-related injury and key strategies to preventing falls among older adults in Ontario.View Research
+The Ontario Fall Prevention Collaborative has collectively developed a position paper, An Integrated Approach to Preventing Fall-Related Injuries among Older Adults in Ontario to guide the development of a more integrated, coordinated and efficient approach to fall prevention among older adults in Ontario.Download